It’s been a climbing-over-obstacles-to-get-at-TWICE kind of week here in Lake World-be-gone, my new home.

 My mom herself came to marriage a reflexively (my father would—and did—say excessively) cheerful woman, well liked by numerous friends, with a life full of interests and activities.
 As I’ve mentioned, she met Dad while attending Mills College in Oakland, CA on a substantial scholarship.
-She studied music and languages, and graduated imagining an international career of some kind—perhaps in Paris—before marrying my father and spending her life raising four ungrateful boys—among whom I count my dad.
+She studied music and languages, and graduated imagining an international career of some kind—perhaps in Paris—before marrying my father and spending her life raising four ungrateful boys—among whom I count my dad—instead.
 But she, like the rest of her family, would simply never have thought of hugging anyone, or saying, ‘I love you,’ even to her husband or children.
 Surely her love was self-evident.
 My parents did have sex, obviously, and one presumes touch was involved.
 But even between themselves, the physical affection they must have shared was virtually never visibly manifest in our presence.

 The paternal Italian side of our family was—as I have mentioned in various previous posts—considerably grimmer.
 They laughed even harder than my mom’s family did—when they laughed at all, and hugged more freely, and fought more openly, and cried more easily.
 They were quite Italian that way.
 But their lives had been too deeply shaped by poverty, hardship, loss and grief, and, of course, both profound religious shame, and cultural shaming in this country.
 And beyond the hardships already described in other posts, the little bits of their internal family history I have heard are mostly even darker.
 Some breathtakingly abusive things had quietly been done to members of that family by other members of that family—in the old country and in the new.
-Horrific transgressions played out over lifetimes, which I will not go into here for reasons both of propriety and brevity—if you’ll excuse me for daring to utter either of those terms, as if anything about this series of posts merited or allowed them.
+Horrific transgressions played out over lifetimes, which I will not go into here for reasons both of propriety and brevity—if you’ll excuse me for daring to utter either of those terms, as if anything about this series of posts merited or even allowed their use.

 By the time I knew my Italian grandparents, they had achieved a fair amount of financial success and social respectability.
 But achieving that life had been an unimaginable ordeal, and the cost was weathered into their walnut-wrinkly faces, spoken in my grandfather’s taciturn silences, lamented in my grandmother’s mournful, half-whispered conversations with herself, barely audible little cluckings and moans as she went about her work; “But, but but…” under her breath, as if surrendering to some inevitability.
 “But, but but… What you gonna do?...” as she worked in the house, the kitchen, or the garden; for they were always working—quietly—at something.
 Their lives were almost entirely about forging on, keeping up, making do, patching, building, repairing, cleaning, cooking, saving, praying and shoring up, all as tireless as it was reflexive.
 By the time I knew them, they had money, but never a cent was spent on anything ‘unnecessary.’
 Clothing and furnishings were meant to last until they fell apart completely.
 Plants for the garden were grown from seeds.
 They had leisure now, at last—invariably spent on useful, productive, repetitive tasks.
 Concepts like ‘delight’—frivolous, self-indulgent fun, much less luxury or sensual pleasure of pretty much any kind—had simply fallen off the map entirely somewhere long, long ago—again, not in some conscious rejection of or abstention from pleasure or delight, but in apparent obliviousness to the very possibility.
-His family were rarely the ‘abbondanza’ kind of Italians—with that one giant exception I mentioned earlier.
+His family were rarely the ‘abbondanza’ kind of Italians—with that one giant exception I hinted at earlier.